m-antis/weekly_timeblock_planner/README.md

 # Generate Time-Block Planner Pages

 Forked from drewish take on [Cal Newport's Time-Block Planner](https://www.timeblockplanner.com).
 This generates a PDF with a week's worth of pages to be editted on tablet.
+You can take a look at a [sample](https://github.com/Hyunggilwoo/planner/blob/main/sample.pdf) and see what you think.

 ## Installation